Breastfeeding and Breast Surgery

 Breast Reduction and Breast Lift Surgery

 Breast Reduction surgery involves surgically removing fat, glandular tissue and skin to make breasts smaller, lighter, better shaped, and proportionate to the rest of the body.
-As this procedure can incorporate repositioning or resizing the areola and/or nipple, or correcting the position of the nipple, we advise patients to undergo this procedure post pregnancy as there is very high chance of incurring complications when breastfeeding.
+As this procedure can incorporate repositioning or resizing the areola and/or nipple, or correcting the position of the nipple, we advise patients to undergo this procedure post-pregnancy as there is a very high chance of incurring complications when breastfeeding.

 Breast Surgery AFTER breastfeeding